Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 In vitro, dalfampridine is not a substrate or an inhibitor for the p-glycoprotein transporter.
 The pharmacokinetics of Ampyra are unlikely to be affected by drugs that inhibit the p-glycoprotein transporter, and dalfampridine is not likely to affect the pharmacokinetics of drugs that are substrates of the p-glycoprotein transporter.

-Impairment of Fertility: Oral administration of dalfampridine (doses of 1, 3, and 9 mg/kg/day) to male and female rats prior to and throughout mating, and continuing in females up to day 13 of gestation or day 21 of lactation resulted in no adverse effects on fertility.
+Oral administration of dalfampridine (0, 1, 3, and 9 mg/kg/day) to male and female rats prior to and throughout mating, and continuing in females through early pregnancy (to gestation day 13) or throughout pregnancy and lactation resulted in no adverse effects on fertility.
 Reduced offspring viability and body weight were observed at 9 mg/kg/day.
-The mid dose (a no-effect dose) was similar to the MRHD on a mg/m2 basis.
+The no-effect dose for adverse effects on fertility (9 mg/kg/day) and reproductive performance (3 mg/kg/day) are 4 times and similar to, respectively, the MRHD on a mg/m 2 basis.